microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Module | Notes
 ----------------------------------- | -----------------------------------
 **DMF_[ModuleName]_PrepareHardware** and **DMF_[ModuleName]_ReleaseHardware**         | Modules should generally not   support **DMF_[ModuleName]_PrepareHardware** and **DMF_[ModuleName]_ReleaseHardware**.
 Instead, set the Module Open Option to indicate when the Modules' **DMF_[ModuleName]_Open** and **DMF_[ModuleName]_Close** callbacks are be called.
 Also, Modules that need resources define **DMF_[ModuleName]_ResourcesAssign**.
 For more information about why **DMF_[ModuleName]_PrepareHardware** and **DMF_[ModuleName]_ReleaseHardware** are rarely used, please see 7.3.1 and 7.3.2.
 Also, please see section 7.1.1 which describes Module Open Options.
 **DMF_[ModuleName]_DeviceIoControl** and **DMF_[ModuleName]_InternalDeviceIoControl** | Instead of using these callbacks, it is much easier to use **DMF_IoctlHandler**.
 This Module is designed to easily manage the routing of IOCTLs between the different Modules and Client driver code.
 Also, this Module will perform validation and access control based on table of supported IOCTLs.
-For more information please see **DMF_IoctlHandler.txt**.
+For more information please see **DMF_IoctlHandler.md**.
 Also, please see 7.3.7 and 7.3.8.

 ```
 ///////////////////////////////////////////////////////////////////////////////////////////////////////